 These Are The Standard Macronutrients On A Mediterranean Diet Plate

 The Mediterranean diet is a way of eating that mimics the diets of people along the Mediterranean Sea.
 It emphasizes whole foods and is high in vitamins, minerals, and healthy fats.
-It has been shown to promote heart health, manage weight, and even lower the risks of Alzheimer's and metabolic diseases.
+It has been shown to promote heart health1, manage weight, and even lower the risks of Alzheimer's2 and metabolic diseases3.

 While nonrestrictive, there are specific portions, or macros, that make up a standard Mediterranean diet.
 Macros, or macronutrients, are the three primary nutrients that make up a healthy diet.
 They are primarily broken into carbohydrates, proteins, and fats.

 To get a better understanding of the specific Mediterranean diet macros, we consulted nutritionists for their intel.

 What are the typical macros in a Mediterranean diet?

 The Mediterranean diet typically consists of "50% carbohydrates—including grains and veggies, about 15% proteins, and 35% fats," says registered dietitian Isabel Smith, R.D., CDN.